srinivasadeepashree/CloudComputingITCS-6190_Assignment-1/README.md

 Assignment #1: Docker Containers

 ## Overview

+What the Stack Does

-This project demonstrates a simple multi-container stack using Docker and Docker Compose.
-It consists of:
+This project builds and runs a simple multi-container stack using Docker Compose, featuring:
-- A **PostgreSQL database** container, initialized with a seeded table `trips`.
+- A **PostgreSQL service** container initialized with a seeded table of trip data.
-- A **Python application** container that connects to the database, runs queries, computes basic statistics, outputs results as JSON to a file and prints them to the console.
+- A **Python application** container that connects to the database, queries data, computes basic statistics, and outputs results as a JSON file and console printout.

-This setup introduces fundamentals of containerized multi-service apps including service networking, environment variables, health checks, and reproducible workflows.
+This setup introduces essential Docker and Docker Compose concepts such as service networking, environment variable configuration, health checks, and multi-container orchestration.

 ## Prerequisites
 - Docker Desktop installed and running